 Our September Member of the Month is Matt Lea!
 Matt has been a crucial part of 100state since its very foundation, and continues to be an active and irreplaceable member of our community.
-Most recently, he single handedly revived the 100state podcast (stay tuned).
-In the meantime, read more about Matt below!
+Most recently, he single handedly revived the 100state podcast – check it out at 100stateofmind.com – and read more about Matt below!

 What motivates you?

 The athletes I coach.
 Coaching has been a big part of my life since I was 17.
 Knowing that I am making a positive difference in someone else’s life and that they take the life lessons they learned from us coaches out into the world really keeps me going when things get tough.

 Why do you work out of a co-working space?
 And more importantly, why 100state?